 Eye Movement Desensitization and Reprocessing, or EMDR, is a powerful new psychotherapy technique which has been very successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post traumatic stress and many other emotional problems.
 Until recently, these conditions were difficult and time-consuming to treat.
 EMDR is considered a breakthrough therapy because of its simplicity and the fact that it can bring quick and lasting relief for most types of emotional distress.

 I use EMDR in an integrated psychotherapeutic approach along with other methods tailored to your needs.
+I was trained in 2000 and am a Certified EMDR therapist.

 WHAT IS EMDR LIKE?